 The common units representing limited partners interests ("Common Units") are listed on the New York Stock Exchange, which is the principal trading market for such securities, under the symbol "HPG".
-The following table sets forth, for the fourth quarter ended August 31, 1996, the high and low sales prices per Common Unit, as reported on the New York Stock Exchange Composite Tape.
+The following table sets forth, for the periods indicated, the high and low sales prices per Common Unit, as reported on the New York Sock Exchange Composite Tape, and the amount of cash distributions paid per Common Unit.